Somatic Bodywork and Movement Therapy

 I create and hold space for the client to explore what might be vulnerable or challenging for them.

-I witness the client’s process and offer reflections from my relational, embodied presence.
+I witness the client’s process and offer reflections through my relational, embodied presence.

 It is a collaborative process in which I guide the client to explore ways of knowing, relating, and being with themselves.